Please note that Tapas no longer supports Internet Explorer.

 Aug 01, 2025

-The soft hum of laughter echoed through the quiet courtyard as Aelira clung gently to Yuan’s neck, the last of her spell blooming into full life.
-Petals danced on the breeze, light refracting off the gentle green of new leaves.
-For once, the four stone walls that had confined her felt… warm.
-Safe.
-Almost like home.
+The soft hum of laughter echoed through the courtyard as Aelira clung gently to Yuan’s neck, the last of her spell blooming into full life.
+Petals swirled on the breeze, trailing pink and green ribbons of color across the grey sparring yard.
+For a fleeting moment, the stone walls that had confined her felt alive—warm, safe, almost like home.

 Then—